 When I turned on the Insta-Share Projector in the kitchen to show my kids, they immediately camped out on the floor with their dinner and blankets for a movie on the ceiling.

 Hasselblad True Zoom Camera

 I have been happy with the pictures it has taken, especially in low light and using the optical zoom.
-The image below was taken from the mezzanine during a (Straight No Chaser) concert.
-It didn’t edit at all, other than a crop for Instagram.
+The image below was taken in a low-light situation from the mezzanine during a (Straight No Chaser) concert.
+I didn’t edit at all, other than a crop for Instagram.
 My only real issue with the Hasselblad MotoMod is that the software has a habit of crashing now and again, making it easy to miss a crucial moment.
 This may not matter if you’re out hiking with friends, but if you’re at your daughter’s soccer game and miss her winning goal, that stinks.
 I’m hoping they work out the kinks with the software but for now, proceed with caution.
 And, much like the Insta-Share projector, this mod will run you about $299.99 which potentially locks you into the Moto Z line for the foreseeable future.
 But if you want to capture great shots from afar or at night, and don’t want to tote around a DSLR, this does the trick.
 And it’s swanky, so that’s a bonus.
 People ask about it.
 People ooh and ahh over it.
 I wouldn’t buy it for this reason alone, but it sure is a conversation starter.

 MotoMods, Yes or No?